A Feature Film

 Soldiers from the nearby barracks intrude into their idyll and one of them, a boorish and insistent Military Police Sergeant - a “Redcap” - takes a shine to Barton, who he believes is a woman.

 The seasons change, as Barton and Alice work happily on the farm, but always on their guard, living in fear of discovery.
-Barton’s superstition that the hares Alice shoots bring bad luck, adds to the tension.
-Their mutual need and longing for human contact binds them together, and gradually they fall in love.
+Barton’s superstition that the hares Alice shoots bring bad luck, adds to the tension, while their mutual need and longing for human contact binds them together.

 Just as the Sergeant is about to beat-up Barton, Alice, watching events unfold from an upstairs window, keeps her promise to Barton, that she’ll never “let him down”, and shoots him, then shoots the Sergeant and, finally, turns the gun on herself - the triple echoes bouncing off the hills.